All published articles of this journal are available on ScienceDirect.

 The questionnaire was modified after assessing its relevance to the target group.
 It was translated into Arabic to ensure cultural and linguistic appropriateness.
 A pretest with 42 parents was conducted to evaluate the clarity, comprehensibility, and relevance of the adapted questionnaire.
 The pretest yielded a Cronbach's alpha of 0.75, indicating good internal consistency.

-These modifications ensured that the questionnaire accurately reflected the experiences and perceptions of parents with children diagnosed with Down syndrome.
+Those modifications ensured the accuracy of the questionnaire and reflected the experiences and perceptions of parents of parents with children diagnosed with Down syndrome.

 3.4.
 Statistical Analysis